D. T. Suzuki

-Daisetsu Teitaro Suzuki (鈴木 大拙 貞太郎, Suzuki Daisetsu Teitarō), self-rendered in 1894 as "Daisetz", was a Japanese-American Buddhist monk, essayist, philosopher, religious scholar, translator, and writer.
-He was a scholar and author of books and essays on Buddhism, Zen and Shin that were instrumental in spreading interest in both Zen and Shin (and Far Eastern philosophy in general) to the West.
-Suzuki was also a prolific translator of Chinese, Japanese, and Sanskrit literature.
-Suzuki spent several lengthy stretches teaching or lecturing at Western universities, and devoted many years to a professorship at Ōtani University, a Japanese Buddhist school.
+Daisetsu Teitaro Suzuki (鈴木 大拙 貞太郎, Suzuki Daisetsu Teitarō), self-rendered in 1894 as Daisetz, was a Japanese essayist, philosopher, religious scholar, and translator.
+He was an authority on Buddhism, especially Zen and Shin, and was instrumental in spreading interest in these (and in Far Eastern philosophy in general) to the West.
+He was also a prolific translator of Chinese, Korean, Japanese, Vietnamese and Sanskrit literature.
+Suzuki spent several lengthy stretches teaching or lecturing at Western universities and devoted many years to a professorship at Ōtani University, a Japanese university of the Ōtani School of Jōdo Shinshū.

-He was nominated for the Nobel Peace Prize in 1963.
+Suzuki was nominated for the Nobel Peace Prize in 1963.

 Biography

 Early life

 D. T. Suzuki was born Teitarō Suzuki in Honda-machi, Kanazawa, Ishikawa Prefecture, the fourth son of physician Ryojun Suzuki.
-The Buddhist name Daisetsu, meaning "Great Humility", the kanji of which can also mean "Greatly Clumsy", was given to him by his Zen master Soen (or Soyen) Shaku.
+The Buddhist name Daisetsu, meaning "Great Humility", the kanji of which can also mean "Greatly Clumsy", was given to him by his Zen master Soyen Shaku.
 Although his birthplace no longer exists, a humble monument marks its location (a tree with a rock at its base).
 The samurai class into which Suzuki was born declined with the fall of feudalism, which forced Suzuki's mother, a Jōdo Shinshū Buddhist, to raise him in impoverished circumstances after his father died.
 When he became old enough to reflect on his fate in being born into this situation, he began to look for answers in various forms of religion.
 His naturally sharp and philosophical intellect found difficulty in accepting some of the cosmologies to which he was exposed.

 Study

 Suzuki studied at Waseda University and University of Tokyo.
-Suzuki set about acquiring knowledge of Chinese, Sanskrit, Pali, and several European languages.
+He set about acquiring knowledge of Chinese, Sanskrit, Pali, and several European languages.
 During his student years at Tokyo University, Suzuki took up Zen practice at Engaku-ji in Kamakura.

 Suzuki lived and studied several years with the scholar Paul Carus.
-Suzuki was introduced to Carus by Soyen Shaku (or Soen Shaku), who met him at the World Parliament of Religions held in Chicago in 1893.
-Carus, who had set up residence in LaSalle, Illinois, approached Soyen Shaku to request his help in translating and preparing Eastern spiritual literature for publication in the West.
-Soyen Shaku instead recommended his student Suzuki for the job.
+Suzuki was introduced to Carus by Soyen Shaku, who met him at the World Parliament of Religions held in Chicago in 1893.
+Carus, who had set up residence in LaSalle, Illinois, approached Shaku to request his help in translating and preparing Eastern spiritual literature for publication in the West.
+Shaku instead recommended his student Suzuki for the job.
 Suzuki lived at Dr. Carus's home, the Hegeler Carus Mansion, and worked with him, initially in translating the classic Tao Te Ching from ancient Chinese.
 In Illinois, Suzuki began his early work Outlines of Mahayana Buddhism.

 Carus himself had written a book offering an insight into, and overview of, Buddhism, titled The Gospel of Buddha.
 Soyen Shaku wrote the introduction, and Suzuki translated the book into Japanese.
-At this time, around the turn of the century, quite a number of Westerners and Asians (Carus, Soyen, and Suzuki included) were involved in the worldwide Buddhist revival that had begun slowly in the 1880s.
+At this time, around the turn of the century, quite a number of Westerners and Asians (Carus, Shaku, and Suzuki included) were involved in the worldwide Buddhist revival that had begun slowly in the 1880s.